jadewowgreen/jadewowgreen/README.md

 ## about me 🌸

-i design and research tech that prioritizes accessibility, equity, and human needs. my work focuses on underserved communities, especially survivors of domestic violence, students, and nonprofits.
+i'm a ux researcher and designer passionate about creating accessible, equitable technology. my work spans nonprofits, government services, and research—always centering the humans behind the interfaces.

+from conducting wcag compliance audits for city websites to redesigning platforms for domestic violence survivors, i approach every project with trauma-informed design principles and a commitment to inclusivity.

 ---

 ## what i'm up to 🌷

 **current endeavors:**
+- hudson & holland scholar at indiana university (full-ride merit scholarship)
-- studying abroad at universidad complutense de madrid (luddy study abroad scholarship + hiep grant recipient)
+- studying abroad at universidad complutense de madrid (luddy study abroad scholarship + hiep grant)
 - exploring how tech, culture, and community intersect globally

 **research interests:**
 - human-centered + ethical ai
-- accessibility and inclusive design
+- accessibility and wcag 2.1 compliance
-- trauma-informed ux
+- trauma-informed ux design
 - cross-cultural and multilingual experiences
 - tech for underserved communities